 Janah, “Talented with her mouth too.
 Let her wet it good, then you send me to nympho heaven.”

 Demetrius is about to applaud Janah’s delightful suggestion when he feels an intense stabbing pain exactly where no man ever wants to feel an intense stabbing pain.
 I’d wrapped my left index finger and thumb around the top of his ball sack, then smashed them with the fist of my right.
 The titanium caps work their magic.
 Demetrius gasps, trying unsuccessfully to exhale when I jam my knuckles into his throat.
 He still hasn’t made a sound that could be distinguished as anything other than sexual enthusiasm.
 I whip off the chain belt, wrap it around his thick neck, pull him down hard.
 He’s sitting on the floor, the chain chokes him.

 To cover the bump and thump, Janah screeches, “Oh baby, drill me!
 Ooooh, that’s right, soft and slow, God it feels sooo good, give it to me baby, go deep you beautiful bastard!!”

-I jam my knee hard to his temple; in only minutes Demetrius has gone from a dreamland of beautiful possibility to a nightmare, back to a dreamland of nothing.
+I jam my knee hard to his temple; in only minutes Demetrius has gone from a dreamland of beautiful possibility to a nightmare, then to a dreamland of nothing.

 Janah moans and groans another minute, gasping a lot of “oh yeah babys” as if Demetrius is giving her a ride on the Roller Coaster of Lust.
 After a few minutes silence, Janah goes to the door and opens it.
 Dontel leers down at her, takes in the tight body and smooth perfection of Janah’s flawless skin, her breasts just the right size to get lost under his powerful hands.
 The door is in between him and his boss unconscious on the floor.